 Foreign visitors are required to obtain the necessary visas or permits in order to visit or be paid for UBC.
 The steps outlined below provide details on obtaining temporary permits and a Social Insurance Number (SIN), if necessary.
 Normally visiting appointments are held for a maximum of 2 years and are only made when the appointee holds an ongoing appointment or has emeritus status at another university or institution to which they expect to return.

 1. Once the invitation of the visitor has been confirmed, their Department or School will start the immigration process.

 2. UBC sends a letter of invitation to the visitor.
-Visiting Professors, Visiting Scientists and unpaid Visiting Scholars do not require a Labour Market Opinion, and a letter of invitation is used instead.
-Note that in the case of paid Visiting Scholars Citizenship and Immigration Canada (CIC) requires that UBC obtain a positive Labour Market Opinion for the individual.
+Visiting Professors, Visiting Scientists and unpaid Visiting Scholars do not require a Labour Market Opinion (LMO), and a letter of invitation is used instead.
+Note that in the case of paid Visiting Scholars Citizenship and Immigration Canada (CIC) requires that UBC obtain a positive LMO for the individual.